SpectoLabs/hoverfly/docs/pages/tutorials/delays/multiplehosts/multiplehosts.rst

 .. note::

-  You can easily get into a situation where your request URL has multiple matches within your ``delays.json`` file.
+  You can easily get into a situation where your request URL has multiple matches.
 In this case, the first successful match wins.